mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 9. Cool 5 minutes before serving.

 ## Variants

+The original recipe called for 5 slices bread pulsed with the butter in a food processor.
+I have never made it that way.

 Don't put the pan too close to the broiler if using panko as a substitute for fresh breadcrumbs.
 Also, note that the original recipe said not to do that (but I almost always do it).